UPPMAX/HPC-python/docs/day3/pandas/README.md

   A: Pre-installed software of a specific version
 - Q: In which two ways can we find out which software module to load?
   A: search the documentation or search the modules using `module spider`
-- Q: If there is no documention, how to find out which software module to load?
+- Q: If there is no documentation, how to find out which software module to load?
   A: search the modules using `module spider`
-- Q: If there is no documention, and there is no software module, what do we do?
+- Q: If there is no documentation, and there is no software module, what do we do?
   A: we install this ourselves
 - Q: What is `pip`?